Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 Allergy to vitamin B12

-If you’re sure the B12 was pure, then the next question would be, was the correct fluid added to the vial?
-If anything other than sterile saline was added, it may have been a preservative that you had reacted to.
-For example, here’s a case of a 67 year old man who reacted to a hydroxy B12 shot that contained 1.5% benzyl alcohol.
+Benzyl alcohol is a common issue.
+Here’s a case of a 67-year-old man who reacted to a hydroxocobalamin B12 shot containing 1.5% benzyl alcohol.
 Here’s a verified case of adverse reactions to vitamin B12 shots due to benzyl alcohol sensitivity.

 Allergic reactions to proprietary preparations of vitamin B12 might be due to substances added to the solutions as preservatives or for other reasons, to impurities from the production, or to the vitamin B12 itself.